Posted: 18th May 2020

 Chest wall dysfunction

-The Physiotherapist’s here at Generation Physio are trained in applying chest physiotherapy to help aid with shortness of breath, increase effectiveness of a cough, and to help clear up any sputum to allow for better gas exchange.
+The Physiotherapist’s here at Gen Physio are trained in applying chest physiotherapy to help aid with shortness of breath, increase effectiveness of a cough, and to help clear up any sputum to allow for better gas exchange.
 Methods employed are listed below:

 What to do next?

 Physiotherapists are trained in the management of respiratory conditions and are ‘first contact’ practitioners, which means we do not need a GP referral to come out to you.
-So, if you or somebody you know is suffering, give us a call at Generation Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
+So, if you or somebody you know is suffering, give us a call at Gen Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
 All our clinicians are mobile and come to your own home to conduct an examination.

 Give us a call on 1800 068 226 to book a consultation today.